 Fake hyperdontia picture?

 Actually, all but one are real.
 So yes and no, this is a fake hyperdontia photo.
 The one with the entire upper jaw filled with teeth is photoshopped.
 If you look closely you will see some of the teeth are simply repeated many times.
 The child with braces (although looks strange) appears to me to be a child that didn’t lose the front four baby teeth (not true hyperdontia).
 I believe most of the xrays are people with cleidocranial dysplasia or Gardner’s syndrome.
 The children with extra sets of jaws I believe have some sort of cleft issue and maybe pituitary gland (DPG)-plus syndrome (almost like a twin that only formed in one part of the body).
-I don’t think that is actually considered hyperdontia though???
+Technically, I don’t consider that to be a case of hyperdontia, although I could certainly be wrong???
 I think the fang picture is someone with 2 mesiodens type teeth (the most common supernumerary).

 |Common photo seen on facebook lately|